European Union proposes Russian coal ban in new sanctions

 “These four banks, which we now totally cut off from the markets, represent 23% of market share in the Russian banking sector,” von der Leyen said.
 “This will further weaken Russia´s financial system."

-If the proposal is adopted unanimously by all 27 EU countries, the new package of sanctions would also ban Russian vessels and Russian-operated vessels from EU ports, with exceptions for essentials such as agricultural and food products, humanitarian aid and energy.
+The bloc also would ban Russian vessels and Russian-operated vessels from EU ports, with exceptions for essentials such as agricultural and food products, humanitarian aid and energy.

-Further targeted export bans, worth 10 billion euros, in sectors covering quantum computers, advanced semiconductors, sensitive machinery and transportation equipment have also been proposed.
+Further targeted export bans, worth 10 billion euros, in sectors covering quantum computers, advanced semiconductors, sensitive machinery and transportation equipment also were proposed.

 “With this, we will continue to degrade Russia’s technological base and industrial capacity,” von der Leyen said.

-According to EU trade commissioner Valdis Dombrovskis, 62% of Russia’s exports to the EU were hydrocarbons last year.
+But energy was the focus.
+EU trade commissioner Valdis Dombrovskis said 62% of Russia’s exports to the EU were hydrocarbons last year.

 “If we really want to affect Russia’s economy, that’s where we need to look,” he said.
 “And that’s exactly what is subject to discussions concerning this sanctions package.”